Kacper-Stepien/Hangman-Game/README.md

 - Display of the guessed word.
 - Count of remaining attempts.
 - Display of the hangman as the game progresses.
+- Support for mobile devices by creating virtual keyboard